mui/material-ui/docs/pages/blog/aggregation-functions.md

 ## Row pinning

-Aggregation footer row is empowered by another new feature called [Row pinning](/x/react-data-grid/rows/#row-pinning).
+The Aggregation footer row is powered by another new feature called [Row pinning](/x/react-data-grid/rows/#row-pinning).
-It enables you to pin rows at the bottom or at the top of your data grid.
+It enables you to pin rows to the top or bottom of your data grid.
-Pinned rows are visible at all times while user scrolls the grid vertically.
+Pinned rows are visible at all times while the user scrolls the grid vertically.

 <video style="margin-bottom: 24px;" autoplay muted loop playsinline controls>
   <source src="/static/blog/aggregation-functions/row-pinning.mp4" type="video/mp4" />
 </video>

-Row pinning is available in Data grid Pro and Premium.
+Row pinning is available in the Pro and Premium Data Grids.

-Check out more details on its [documentation page](/x/react-data-grid/rows/#row-pinning).
+Check out more details in the [Row pinning documentation](/x/react-data-grid/rows/#row-pinning).

 ## Share your feedback 🗣